-Designer Brodie Neill's Plastic Effects highlights an ugly problem: the estimated five trillion plastic items that pollute the world's oceans.
+Designer Brodie Neill's Plastic Effects highlighted an ugly problem: the estimated five trillion plastic items that pollute the world's oceans.
 Fragmented particles of plastic –a material once considered utopian in itself – enter the food chain to devastate marine life of all kinds, and thousands of tonnes of debris are washed up on Australia's coastline every year.
-Neill's installation highlights this problem by harvesting and recycling marine micro-plastic to produce a terrazzo-like composite, inlaid as a kaleidoscopic diagram, displayed here in the Gyro table.
+Neill's installation highlighted this problem by harvesting and recycling marine micro-plastic to produce a terrazzo-like composite, inlaid as a kaleidoscopic diagram, displayed here in the Gyro table.

 Administering Body: Australian High Commission, London

 Designer: Brodie Neill

 Curators: The National Gallery of Victoria (curatorial support)

 Supporting Bodies: The Australian Government through the Australian Cultural Diplomacy Grants Program of the Department of Foreign Affairs and Trade; University of Tasmania; Dr Jennifer Lavers, Institute of Marine & Antarctic Studies, University of Tasmania (research); Riva 1920